bank: Several mobile phones laid out; highlighting the different pages of the bank app.

 Constructing this envisioned workflow brought key facets into focus:

-Defining this ideal scenario guided understanding around critical user wants and needs.
+Defining this ideal scenario guided understanding of critical user wants and needs.
 It spotlighted logical progressions given accounting behaviours and motives.

 the competitive audit of other brand in the market